 Departmental orientation events

-Orientation events at the Linguistics Department will be taking place from the 10th-20th Oktober 2022.
+Orientation events at the Linguistics Department are taking place in April 2023.

 Orientation event for the MA Multilingualism